UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 Please use `--partition=general` or `--partition=debug` unless you need access to GPUs.
 The `debug` parition has a walltime limit of 1 hour.
 The `general` and `debug` partition have `epyc3` and `epyc4` architecture CPUs.
 Use the `groups` command to list your groups- Bunya Account Strings will begin a_ .

-Replace `AccountString` with you actual accounting group in the `--account=` option.
+Replace `AccountString` with your actual accounting group in the `--account=` option.
 This is the AccountString for your research or accounting group.
 All AccountStrings start with a_.
 Use the `groups` command to list your group memberships and grab the one that begins with `a_` characters.

 To target an `epyc3` compute node add `--constraint=epyc3` to the `salloc` part.
 To target an `epyc4` compute node add `--constraint=epyc4` to the `salloc` part.